-In order to achieve this, ISCC has established a high-quality global sustainability certification system which covers the entire supply chain.
-It can be used to prove compliance with legal sustainability requirements under the RED II and also to show compliance with voluntary sustainability requirements in other markets.
-The ISCC System is feasible, reliable and trustworthy.
-It was established and is continuously reviewed and improved by means of a multi-stakeholder dialogue.
-Openness, reliability, consistency, integrity, quality and transparency are core features of the ISCC System and are fundamental for ISCC's relationship with its stakeholders.
+In order to achieve this, ISCC has established global sustainability certification systems which cover the entire supply chain.
+It can be used to prove compliance with legal and voluntary sustainability requirements.
+The ISCC systems are feasible, reliable and trustworthy.
+They were established and are continuously reviewed and improved by means of a multi-stakeholder dialogue.
+Openness, reliability, consistency, integrity, quality and transparency are core features of the ISCC systems and are fundamental for ISCC's relationship with its stakeholders.
 The goal of ISCC is to contribute to enhancing and establishing sustainability certification in all markets and for all types of raw material.